Farama-Foundation/Gymnasium/docs/environments/third_party_environments.md

 -->

 <!-- Instructions
 - Follow the template in the file
 - Environments and environment categories are alphabetically sorted
-- You are responible for picking the environment category, if you would like to add a category please ask
+- You are responsible for picking the environment category, if you would like to add a category please ask
-- Name you PR something like "Add external environment X" -->
+- Name your PR something like "Add external environment X" -->